FarrelAntoro/Project-Building-Web-Server-Dicoding/README.md

-# Proyek-Membangun-Web-Server
+# Project-Building-Web-Server

-Untuk menjalankan project ini, pastikan `npm` sudah terinstall pada komputer/laptop Anda.
+To run this project, make sure `npm` is installed on your computer/laptop.

 ---

-Tata cara menjalankan project:
+Procedure for running the project:

 1. Install node modules